larowlan/vue3-for-react-devs/slides.md

 Note:
 - And we're assuming we've got this behind an authentication layer
-- We're not going into details here, but tl;dr our loader function checkes that the user has a session
+- We're not going into details here, but tl;dr our loader function checks that the user has a session

 ---